Non-Perishable Food Items: The Complete Emergency Pantry Guide

 - Failing to rotate stock.
 Set calendar reminders every three months.
 Use your emergency food in regular meals and replace what you eat.
 Rotation is the difference between a functioning pantry and an expensive pile of expired food.

 - Overlooking special needs.
 Account for allergies, infant formula, medications, senior dietary requirements, and pet food.
-These are non-negotiable.
+These aren’t optional.

 Practical Next Steps

-- Make a two-week shopping list from the categories and examples above, focusing on foods your household already eats.
+- Make a two-week shopping list from the categories above, focusing on foods your household already eats.

 - Buy water storage alongside your food — plan one gallon per person per day for drinking and food preparation.